opencog/atomspace/Design-Notes-C.md

 forward-chaining is fairly easy: one uses an odometer-style generator, and just exhaustively enumerates all possible inferences that satisfy the type constraints.
-Backward chaining should be just as easy, except for the assymmetry of rule specifications: viz the rules specify the input type, but do not specify the output type.
+Backward chaining should be just as easy, except for the asymmetry of rule specifications: viz the rules specify the input type, but do not specify the output type.

 The idea of chaining implies an odometer-style algorithm: one attempts